nashare/100_Days_Of_Frontend_Interview_Questions/README.md

 163. ### What is the scope chain in JavaScript?

      The scope chain is how Javascript looks for variables.
 When looking for variables through the nested scope, the inner scope first looks at its own scope.
+Block -> Function -> Global.
+Inner -> Outer

 164. ### What is a higher order function?